Data integration is a critical component in modern information management- here’s why.

 Because traditional data stores and analytics often lack the flexibility and speed organizations require for relevant insights, they are increasingly turning to data hubs, also known as data lakes.
 Data lakes let you store enormous amounts of structured and unstructured data in one place, allowing different divisions of the organization to process, assess and deploy the data downstream without first needing to convert it to a defined schema.
 For example, HiPER creates repositories that become the source of truth for all systems downstream, including analytics, compliance frameworks, databases and business applications.
 Data lakes remove the need to build and refine relational databases that may be outdated by the time they are deployed, as well as make it difficult to handle increasingly large datasets from inside and outside the organization.

 Business today requires a flexible, rapid approach to data that integrates multiple sources quickly for analysis and processing.
 Data integration trends such as real-time, NoETL and data lakes are meeting this demand.
 Check out the next entry in this two-part data integration series to read more about MDM, cloud integration, microservices and entity matching tools.
 And if this all seems a bit over your head, don’t worry, we’re here to help.
-Give Black Oak Analytics a call at (877) 805-0736 or contact Black Oak Analytics online today so that we can take care of your data concerns.
+Contact us so that we can take care of your data concerns.